wmtennyson/RV32I-Core-with-MAC-Extension/docs/architecture.md

 # CPU Architecture Design Document

 This document describes the architecture, components, and design decisions for the 2025 Senior Project CPU.
+Please feel free to add to this Document.

 ## 1. Overview

-*Describe the goals and high-level overview of your CPU design here.*
+The Goal of this Senior Design Project is to create a RISC-V CPU capable of accelerating Dot Product / Convolutional computations.
+In other words, the goal is to build a CPU that accelerates dot-product / Convolutional style workloads, which dominate DSP, image processing, and ML inference.
+The base of the CPU will be designed according to the RISC-V ratified specifications; later, the design will be optimized to include a Multiply-Accumulate function in the Arithmetic Control Unit.

 ## 2. Block Diagram